0xor0ne/awesome-list/topics/cybersec.md

   - ["Security policy reporting (ISSR)"][848]
 - ["Strengthening the Shield: MTE in Heap Allocators"][596]
 - ["The architecture of SAST tools: An explainer for developers"][739]
+- ["The Dark Side of UEFI: A technical Deep-Dive into Cross-Silicon Exploitation"][880]
 - ["The rev.ng decompiler goes open source + start of the UI closed beta"][694]
 - ["The tale of a GSM Kernel LP"][850]
 - ["Toolchain Necromancy: Past Mistakes Haunting ASLR"][732]